mocs524/greybus-spec/source/device_class.rst

 The Greybus HID get report operation allows the host to fetch feature or input report synchronously from a HID device.

-The get-report command is a mandatory request (if the device contains Input or Feature reports) that the host can issue to the device at any time after initialization to get a singular report from the device.
-The device is responsible for responding with the last known input or feature for the report id.
+<GYBS.A.0305.001>The get-report command is a mandatory request (if the device
+contains Input or Feature reports) that the host can issue to the device at any time after initialization to get a singular report from the device. </GYBS.A.0305.001>The device is responsible for responding with the last known input or feature for the report id.
 If the value has not been set for that report yet, the device must return 0 for the length of report item.

 Get-report is often used by applications on startup to retrieve the “current state” of the device rather than waiting for the device to generate the next